 Note!
 When the first question of a typeform launched in an email is a text question type, the form will open directly in a new tab.

 1. To embed this in an email, open your typeform from your Workspace, and go to the Share panel.
-Then click Launch in an email.
+Then click Embed in an email.

 Want your typeform results to collect information about your respondents?
 Click here and scroll to the 'Hidden Fields in an email embed' section to learn about combining Hidden Fields with typeforms launched from an email.